jessety/simple-hmac-auth/README.md

 const client = new SampleClient(apiKey, secret);
 ```

-Just like it's parent class, the subclass implements both promises and callbacks.
+Just like its parent class, this subclass implements both promises and callbacks.

 ```javascript
 const query = {